mojaloop/fraud_risk_management/cash-withdraw-processing-engine/README.md

-This is the rules engine that will determine if this is the first transaction made to a Payee.
-It will start a client listening to the configured
+This is the rules engine that will determine if this transaction is a cash withdraw instead of other type of transaction.
-Kafka endpoint, then output the result to the configured Kafka topic.

 To get going:
 Run "npm i"